conda/conda/docs/source/faq.rst

 **Windows:** deactivate myenv``

-NOTE: It is good practice to deactivate one environment before activating another.
+NOTE: In Windows it is good practice to deactivate one environment before activating another.

 Installing packages
 -------------------